itkinside/ufs/README.rst

 What are the plans for µFS?
 ---------------------------

-Take a look at docs/roadmap.txt for our plans.
+Take a look at docs/roadmap.rst for our plans.

 How is µFS licensed?
 --------------------

 ITK µFS is licensed under the GNU General Public License version 2.
-See docs/LICENSE for the full license.
+See LICENSE for the full license.

 What format is this README written in?